-Another strong reason the user interface.
-I thought to add 4×4 keypad, but in reality, this is a nightmare to use.
+- Another strong reason the user interface.
+I thought to add a 4×4 keypad, but in reality, this is a nightmare to use.
 The rotary encoder would be a better choice.

-Signal generation method.
-Need to rethink the signal generating method.
+- Signal generation method.
+We need to rethink the signal generating method.
 Do I need to run the DDS algorithm to make square or triangle signals?

 Instead of struggling to write a complete firmware, I decided not to.
 The is no practical point to waste time.

 What’s good in this project is an analog part.
-Might be I should choose faster operation amplifier and better PCB layout.
+It might be I should choose a faster operation amplifier and a better PCB layout.
 I see better results combining AVR DDS2 with the analog part from DDS3.
-Could be I will focus on improving DDS2 that way.
-Or go with a new project where DDS chip is going to be used.
+It could be I will focus on improving DDS2 that way.
+Or go with a new project where the DDS chip is going to be used.

-There are few PCB left if someone wants to keep experimenting or simply use as prototyping board for other projects.
-It has ISP headers, LCD supports and few I/Os.
-Drop a comment or send a message via contact form for more details on how to get one.
+Few PCB left if someone wants to keep experimenting or use them as a prototyping board for other projects.
+It has ISP headers, LCD supports, and a few I/Os.
+Drop a comment or send a message via the contact form for more details on how to get one.